 53. Only 50% of Employees Know Their Goals

-Communication between management and employees is the hardest challenge facing remote and in-the-office workers.
+Communication between management and employees is the hardest challenge facing remote and in-office workers.
 Gallup estimates that only 50% of employees know what their managers expect.
 Consequently, many remote workers do not understand their role in the organization.
-Additionally, telecommuters can have a hard time expanding their roles and meeting unfilled needs in the organization.
+Additionally, telecommuters can have difficulty expanding their roles and meeting unfilled needs in the organization.

 54. Managers Need Frequent One on One Meeting With Staff

-Managers need to have frequent conversations with all workers, including remote employees, for an organization to succeed.
+Managers must have frequent conversations with all workers, including remote employees, for an organization to succeed.
 Gallup notes: “A flexible culture requires frequent manager conversations about an employee’s short-term and long-term goals.”

 55. Gig Workers are the Faster Growing Area of Remote Work